8 Steps to Mixing Concrete by Hand Without a Cement Mixer

 200,000 newtons = 200,000 x 0.1 = 20,000 kg weight or 20 metric tonnes on a 10 cm by 10 cm square.

 In reality a concrete slab would probably crack or sink with much less than this magnitude of load.
 This is because the underside of the slab would be spanning the individual stones of the sub base foundation and not supported underneath at every point over its full extent.
-These figures really refer to the compressive strength of concrete as measured on a test jig.
+These figures really refer to the compressive strength of a 150 mm concrete cube as measured on a test jig.

 Tools and Equipment For Mixing Concrete

 - Builders shovel (the pointy type one)

-- Ideally 3 buckets One for water, one for cement and one for sand/stone.
+- Ideally three, 3 gallon buckets One for water, one for cement and one for sand/stone.
 If the sand or stone is wet and you use this bucket afterwards for measuring cement, it will stick to the sides and bottom

 - Polythene sheeting A sheet of polythene helps to prevent mess and contamination of the concrete by pebbles, leaves, soil and other debris.
 It also makes it easier to scrape up all the leftovers with no wastage.
 I use 1200 gauge polythene (the heavy stuff used as a damp proof membrane under concrete) and this is widely available in hardware stores